 Sharks are the ultimate blend of power, efficiency and predation.
 No other group of fish in the oceans is more feared or more misunderstood.

-An estimated 525 species of sharks occupy the waters of our planet.
-Here at the Newport Aquarium, you will see more than 15 species, including sand tiger, sand bar, black tip and white tip, nurse and others.
+It's estimated that over 500 species of sharks occupy the waters of our planet.
+Here at the Newport Aquarium, you will see more than a dozen species, including sand tiger, black tip, nurse and others.

 All the species you will see at the Newport Aquarium live in saltwater, but some species are able to live in freshwater too.
 Eighty percent of sharks are smaller than the average human, and only a dozen species have been known to attack humans.

 Our sharks are fed one to three times per week, depending on the species.
 They have very efficient digestive system, so they can go for months without food in the wild.